 NEW YORK (WCBS 880/1010 WINS) -- The death toll from Tuesday's shooting at a Texas elementary school rose to nineteen students and two adults, Travis Considine, a spokesman for the Texas Department of Public Safety, said Tuesday night.

 The shooting took place at Robb Elementary School in Uvalde, a heavily Latino community about 85 miles west of San Antonio.

 “Pray for the lost, their families, and Uvalde,” San Antonio Mayor Ron Nirenberg said in a tweet.

-The gunman, identified as 18-year-old Salvador Ramos, was a resident of the community and entered the school with a handgun, and possibly a rifle, and opened fire, Texas Gov. Greg Abbott said.
+The gunman, identified as 18-year-old Salvador Ramos, was a resident of the community and entered Robb Elementary School with a handgun, and possibly a rifle, and opened fire, Abbott said.
 He said the shooter was likely killed by responding officers but that the events were still being investigated.

 The shooter also died and was believed to be killed by responding officers.

 President Biden made remarks about the shooting on Tuesday night, empathizing with the loss of a child while also calling out the sheer volume of gun violence incidents and mass shootings in the country.